Natural Disasters: Tips for Financial Preparedness

 - FEMA transitional sheltering assistance

 - Fannie Mae: Know your options for mortgage relief

 - FEMA: 800-621-FEMA

 Natural disasters can be catastrophic in so many ways, and the recovery is never quick or easy.
-It’s important to know -- should you experience such an unfortunate event -- that you are not alone.
-Count on community resources and businesses to be available for support -- especially when you choose to do business with a family owned and operated company.
+It’s important to know — should you experience such an unfortunate event — that you are not alone.
+Follow the above safety tips for natural disasters.
+And, count on community resources and businesses to be available for support — especially when you choose to do business with a family owned and operated company.
 At American Financing, we love investing in people and communities.
 We’re here to help you as best we can.